s0pau/Cosm4J/README.md

 <p>
 Java Cosm Client <i>(formerly Pachube)</i> - wrapper for Cosm Api.
 # Overview
-This is a RESTful java client for accessing Cosm Api.
-It uses Apache HttpComponent for handling HTTP requests.
+This is a RESTful Java client for accessing Cosm Api.
+It uses Apache HttpComponent for handling HTTP requests while remaining decoupled.
+This fully featured Java library parses domain objects to and from Json.

 # Status